decentralized-identity/trustdidweb-v03/README.md

   - Use `npm run edit` to interactively edit, render and review the spec.
 - Review the resulting `index.html` file in a browser.

-This specification is currently in [Spec-Up](https://github.com/decentralized-identity/spec-up) format.
+The specification is currently in [Spec-Up](https://github.com/decentralized-identity/spec-up) format.
 See the [Spec-Up Documentation](https://identity.foundation/spec-up/) for a list of Spec-Up features and functionality.